linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 # Option Risk in the Absence of Hedging

 If a customer wishes to buy a 91-day call option, the market-maker fills this order by selling a call option.
-To be specific, suppose that  $S = \$ 40 ,  $K = \40$ ,  $\sigma = 0.30$ ,  $r = 0.08$  (continuously compounded), and  $\delta = 0$ .
+To be specific, suppose that  $S = \$ 40 ,  $K = \40$ ,  $\sigma = 0.30$ ,  $r = 0.08\$  (continuously compounded), and  $\delta = 0$ .
 We will let  $T$  denote the expiration time of the option and  $t$  the present, so time to expiration is  $T - t$ .
 Let  $T - t = 91/365$ .
 The price, delta, gamma, and theta for this call are listed in Table 1.

 Because the market-maker has written the option, the sign of the Greek measures for the position is opposite those of a purchased option.
 In particular, the written option is like shorting shares of stock (negative delta) and the option gains in value over time (positive

 TABLEI

-Price and Greek information for a call option with  $S = \$ 40, K = \ $40, \sigma = 0.30, r = 0.08$  (continuously compounded),  $T - t = 91/365$ , and  $\delta = 0$ .
+Price and Greek information for a call option with  $S = \$ 40, K = \ $40, \sigma = 0.30, r = 0.08\$  (continuously compounded),  $T - t = 91/365$ , and  $\delta = 0$ .

 <table><tr><td></td><td>Purchased</td><td>Written</td></tr><tr><td>Call price</td><td>2.7804</td><td>-2.7804</td></tr><tr><td>Delta</td><td>0.5824</td><td>-0.5824</td></tr><tr><td>Gamma</td><td>0.0652</td><td>-0.0652</td></tr><tr><td>Theta</td><td>-0.0173</td><td>0.0173</td></tr></table> theta).
 Because delta is negative, the risk for the market-maker who has written a call is that the stock price will rise.

-Suppose that the market-maker does not hedge the written option and the stock price rises to $40.75.
+Suppose that the market-maker does not hedge the written option and the stock price rises to \$40.75.
 We can measure the profit of the market-maker by marking-to-market the position.
 Marking-to-market answers the question: If we liquidated the position today, what would be the gain or loss?
 In the case of an option price increase, the market-maker would need to buy the option back at a higher price than that at which it was sold, and therefore would lose money.
-At a stock price of $40.75, the call price would increase to $3.2352, so the market-maker profit on a per-share basis would be $2.7804 - $3.2352 = -$0.4548.1
+At a stock price of \$40.75, the call price would increase to \$3.2352, so the market-maker profit on a per-share basis would be $2.7804 - $3.2352 = -\$0.4548.1

 Figure 1 graphs the overnight profit of the unhedged written call option as a function of the stock price, against the profit of the option at expiration.
 In computing overnight profit, we are varying the stock price holding fixed all other inputs to the Black-Scholes formula except for time to expiration, which decreases by 1 day.
 It is apparent from the graph that the risk for the market-maker is a rise in the stock price.
 Although it is not obvious from the graph, if the stock price does not change, the market-maker will profit because of time decay: It would be possible to liquidate the option position by buying options at a lower price the next day than the price at which they were sold originally.

 # Delta and Gamma as Measures of Exposure

 Since delta tells us the price sensitivity of the option, it also measures the market-maker's exposure.
-The delta of the call at a stock price of $40 is 0.5824, which suggests that a $1 increase in the stock price should increase the value of the option by approximately $0.5824.
+The delta of the call at a stock price of \$40 is 0.5824, which suggests that a \$1 increase in the stock price should increase the value of the option by approximately $0.5824.
 A $0.75 increase in the stock price would therefore increase the option price by $0.75 × 0.5824 = $0.4368.
-However, the actual increase in the option's value is $0.4548, greater by $0.0180.
+However, the actual increase in the option's value is \$0.4548, greater by \$0.0180.

 This discrepancy occurs because delta varies with the stock price: As the stock price increases and the option moves more into the money, delta also increases.
-At a stock price of  $40.75, delta is 0.6301.
-Thus, using the delta at$ 40 will understate the actual change in the value of the option due to a price increase.
+At a stock price of  \$40.75, delta is 0.6301.
+Thus, using the delta at\$ 40 will understate the actual change in the value of the option due to a price increase.

 # FIGURE I